 In addition to matching the stimuli to the process of interest (i.e., threat or valence), consideration of the interpretational latitude of the stimuli themselves is important.
 A picture, as the saying goes, is worth a thousand words, and might offer more specificity than do words.
 Black (vs. White) faces, for example, facilitate the identification of negative words (e.g., horrible, terrible) as "bad" (Dovidio et al, 1997; Fazio et al., 1995).
 Horrible and terrible are both applicable to the description of a cockroach and a murderer, but only a murderer poses an immediate threat to survival.
-Here the use of words might obscure the underlying associations that cause Black faces to facilitate the identification of "negative" stimuli.
+Here, the use of words might obscure the underlying associations that cause Black faces to facilitate the identification of "negative" stimuli.

-The need to carefully consider the threat value vs. valence of stimuli is especially apparent when considering sequential-priming measures such as the weapons identification and shooter tasks.
+The need to carefully consider the threat value vs. valence of stimuli is especially apparent when considering sequential-priming measures, such as the weapons identification and shooter tasks.
 Rather than using good/bad responses, these measures use response labels that target the specifically activated construct.
-In the weapons task, Black and White faces precede images of either weapons or innocuous objects, which participants distinguish using a label to describe the threatening (e.g., "threatening", "gun", "dangerous") or innocuous object (e.g., "safe", "tool", "toy", "non-dangerous").
-Participants are quicker to identify threatening versus innocuous objects after Black vs. White primes (Payne, 2001; Thiem, Neel, Simpson, & Todd, 2019; Todd, Thiem, & Neel, 2016; Valla, Bossi, Fox, Ali, & Rivolta, 2018).
+In the weapons task, Black and White faces precede images of either weapons or innocuous objects, which participants distinguish using a label to describe the threatening object (e.g., "threatening," "gun," "dangerous") or the innocuous object (e.g., "safe," "tool," "toy," "non-dangerous").
+Participants are quicker to identify threatening versus innocuous objects after Black vs. White primes (Payne, 2001; Thiem, Neel, Simpson, & Todd, 2019; Todd, Thiem, & Neel, 2016; Valla et al., 2018).
 Similarly, in a shooter task, participants are faster to "shoot" armed Black than White men and slower to "not shoot" unarmed Black than White men (Correll, Park, Judd, & Wittenbrink, 2002; Sadler, Correll, Park, & Judd, 2012).
 Weapons identification and shooter responses are typically interpreted as reflecting the activation of a stereotype linking Black more than White with guns.
 Yet, in both measures, one response label clearly connotes threat (e.g., "shoot," "weapon") and one connotes safety (e.g., "don't shoot," "tool").
-Though stereotypes indeed link Black with guns, our research would suggest that much of these effects are driven by an underlying association between Black and threat.
-Often absent from these paradigms are non-threatening negative and non-weapon threatening stimuli that would provide understanding of what Black primes - i.e., the specific concept "gun," a broader evaluation of threat, or an evaluation of negativity.
+Though stereotypes indeed link Black with guns, our research would suggest that many of these effects are driven by an underlying association between Black and threat.
+Often absent from these paradigms are non-threatening negative and non-weapon threatening stimuli that would provide understanding of what Black primes-that is, the specific concept "gun," a broader evaluation of threat, or an evaluation of negativity.

 Indeed, as often constructed, a Black-negative (i.e., prejudice) rather than Black-threat evaluation would produce the same patterns of anti-Black response bias in these tasks.
 This limitation was the motivation for a study that explored valenced vs. stereotype-based responses to Black vs. White primes (Judd, Blair, & Chapleau, 2004).
-Finding that Black (vs. White) primes facilitated identification of (a) guns but not insects, and (b) sports but not fruit, Judd et al. suggest there is a specific association between Black and Gun (i.e., stereotype) but not necessarily an evaluative association (i.e., prejudice).
-What is not clear, however, is what would have occurred had their task required participants to evaluate the targets as "Good" or "Bad" rather than semantically identify them as "Gun" or "Insect" and "Sports" or "Fruit," which, as Wittenbrink et al (2001) demonstrates, is critical.
-Indeed, as we previously discussed, our priming work (March et al, 2020a) indicates that Black (vs. White) primes facilitated the evaluation not only of stereotype-congruent threats (e.g., guns) but also of stereotypeincongruent threats (e.g., spiders, bears).
+Finding that Black (vs. White) primes facilitated identification of (a) guns but not insects and (b) sports but not fruit, Judd and colleagues suggest there is a specific association between Black and gun (i.e., stereotype) but not necessarily an evaluative association (i.e., prejudice).
+What is not clear, however, is what would have occurred had their task required participants to evaluate the targets as "good" or "bad" rather than semantically identify them as "gun" or "insect" and "sports" or "fruit," which, as Wittenbrink and colleagues (2001) demonstrate, is critical.
+Indeed, as previously discussed, our priming work (March et al., 2020a) indicates that Black (vs. White) primes facilitated the evaluation not only of stereotypecongruent threats (e.g., guns) but also of stereotype-incongruent threats (e.g., spiders, bears).
 Without including multiple instances of threatening objects, we would not have been able to determine whether Black primes facilitated only guns or threats more broadly.